BobbyH49/SQLServerk8s/modules/setup.md

 ## Full Deployment

-The following resources will be deployed for full testing (expensive to keep running).
+The following resources will be deployed for full testing (expensive to keep running and takes around 40 minutes to deploy).

 * Virtual Network (SqlK8s-vnet)
 * 3 subnets (AKS, VMs, AzureBastionSubnet)